 Unitholders of QQCL, ENCL, EQCL, HEQL, HGRW, GRCC, SPAY.U, MPAY.U, LPAY.U, BNKL, BKCL, CANL, CNCL, USCL and HBNK may, at the discretion of the Manager, exchange the applicable PNU (or a whole multiple thereof) of the applicable ETF on any Trading Day for Baskets of Securities, subject to the requirement that a minimum PNU be exchanged.
 To effect an exchange of Units of QQCL, ENCL, EQCL, HEQL, HGRW, GRCC, SPAY.U, MPAY.U, LPAY.U, BNKL, BKCL, CANL, CNCL, USCL or HBNK, a Unitholder must submit an exchange request in the form prescribed by the applicable ETF from time to time to the Manager at its office by the Exchange/Redemption Deadline on a Trading Day.
-The exchange request, payable by delivery of a Basket of Securities (constituted as most recently published prior to the receipt of the exchange request).
+The exchange price will be equal to the net asset value of each PNU tendered for exchange on the effective day of the exchange request, payable by delivery of a Basket of Securities (constituted as most recently published prior to the receipt of the exchange request).
 The Units will be redeemed in the exchange.
 The Manager will also make available to the Designated Broker and to Dealers the applicable PNU to redeem Units of an applicable ETF on each Trading Day.
 The Manager may instead, in its complete discretion, exchange the applicable PNU (or a whole multiple thereof) of QQCL, ENCL, EQCL, HEQL, HGRW, GRCC, SPAY.U, MPAY.U, LPAY.U, BNKL, BKCL, CANL, CNCL, USCL or HBNK on any Trading Day for cash.
 On the exchange of Units, the Manager may, at its discretion, charge an administrative charge to a Designated Broker or a Dealer.
 See "Fees and Expenses".